Jaylenne/TLSH_MANN/README.md

 # TLSH + TCAM for accelerating MANN on crossbar arrays

 This is the source code for the paper: [Experimentally realized memristive memory augmented neural networks](https://arxiv.org/abs/2204.07429).
 We implement the training and inference for the full precision model along with the TLSH and TCAM simulation for crossbar arrays.
+We also reproduce the result in [Robust high-dimensional memory-augmented neural networks](https://www.nature.com/articles/s41467-021-22364-0) in `./HD-MANN` and compare it with ours.

 ## Installation